cda-tum/mqt-qmap/README.md

-    use_teleportation - Use teleportation in addition to swaps teleportation_fake - Assign qubits as ancillary for teleportation but don't actually use them teleportationSeed - Fix a seed for the initial ancilla placement (0 means no fixed seed) encoding - Choose encoding for AMO and exactly one (*none* | commander | bimander) grouping - Choose method of grouping (*halves* | fixed2 | fixed3 | logarithm) bdd - Enable bdd for limiting swaps per layer
+    use_teleportation - Use teleportation in addition to swaps teleportation_fake - Assign qubits as ancillary for teleportation but don't actually use them teleportationSeed - Fix a seed for the initial ancilla placement (0 means no fixed seed) use_subsets - Switch between using qubit-subsets or consider all available qubits at the same time encoding - Choose encoding for AMO and exactly one (*none* | commander | bimander) grouping - Choose method of grouping (*halves* | fixed2 | fixed3 | logarithm) bdd - Enable bdd for limiting swaps per layer